noelo/omydb/README.md

 Potentially resource annotation can be added to enable tests to be skipped (TBD).
-Definition of rules can be retrived from an endpoint e.g. http, file etc Skopeo can be used to inspect images and perform checks on that information
+Definition of rules can be retrived from an endpoint e.g. http, file etc Skopeo can be used to inspect images and perform checks on that information Profiles for different setting depending on "criticality of the application" e.g. pod disruption budget

 ## Blogs / Reading Material
 - https://blog.openshift.com/fine-grained-policy-enforcement-in-openshift-with-open-policy-agent/